+- o Seasonal water taxi service facilities;

+- o Public works structures necessary for the permitted development;

-- o Communication facilities; and - o Public Restrooms.
+- o Communication facilities; and

+- Public Restrooms.

 Several recreation areas located throughout the Harbor provide a range of active and passive recreational opportunities.
 Situated on both sides of Dana Point Harbor Drive, between the OC Sailing and Events Center and the public fishing pier are a series of lawn areas with meandering pedestrian paths, restrooms and sheltered picnic facilities.
 The lawn area adjacent to the waterfront also serves as an informal staging area for recreational small craft users using Baby Beach as a point of access.
 During the summer months, the lawn areas also provide a popular location for the Ocean Institute and OC Sailing and Events Center to conduct youth instructional programs.
 Several parking areas are located immediately adjacent to the OC Sailing and Events Center and public fishing pier.